Religion in South Korea: Arrival in late 18th century

-Foreign Roman Catholic missionaries did not arrive in Korea until 1794, a decade after the return of Yi Sung-hun, a diplomat who was the first baptised Korean in Beijing.
+Foreign Catholic missionaries did not arrive in Korea until 1794, a decade after the return of Yi Sung-hun, a diplomat who was the first baptised Korean in Beijing.
 He established a grass roots lay Catholic movement in Korea.
 However, the writings of the Jesuit missionary Matteo Ricci, who was resident at the imperial court in Beijing, had been already brought to Korea from China in the 17th century.
 Scholars of the Silhak ("Practical Learning") were attracted to Catholic doctrines, and this was a key factor for the spread of the Catholic faith in the 1790s.

 Denominations

-Christianity (그리스도교/----敎 Geurisdogyo or 기독교/基督敎 Gidoggyo, both meaning religion of Christ) in South Korea is dominated by four denominations: Catholic (천주교/天主敎 pronounced Cheonjugyo), Protestant Presbyterianism (장로교 pronounced Jangnogyo), Methodism (감리교 pronounced Gamnigyo) and Baptists (침례교 pronounced Chimnyegyo).
+Christianity (그리스도교/----敎 Geurisdogyo or 기독교/基督敎 Gidoggyo, both meaning religion of Christ) in South Korea is dominated by four denominations: Catholic (천주교/天主敎 pronounced Cheonjugyo), Protestant Presbyterianism (장로교/長老敎 pronounced Jangnogyo), Methodism (감리교/監理敎 pronounced Gamnigyo) and Baptists (침례교/浸禮敎 pronounced Chimnyegyo).
 The Yoido Full Gospel Church is the largest Pentecostal church in the country.
 Some non-denominational churches also exist.
 According to 2015 census, Protestants and Catholics numbered 9.6 million and 3.8 million respective.
 There are also small Eastern Orthodox communities.

 Protestantism

 Protestant missionaries entered Korea during the 1880s and, along with Catholic priests, converted a remarkable number of Koreans, this time with the support of the royal government which winked at Westernising forces in a period of deep internal crisis (due to the waning of centuries-long patronage from a then-weakened China).
-The lack of a national religious system compared to those of China and that of Japan (Korean Sindo never developed to a high status of institutional and civic religion) gave a free hand to Christian churches.
+The lack of a national religious system compared to those of China and that of Japan (Korean Korean shamanism never developed to a high status of institutional and civic religion) gave a free hand to Christian churches.
 Methodist and Presbyterian missionaries were especially successful.
 They established schools, universities, hospitals, and orphanages and played a significant role in the modernisation of the country.

+Anglican Church of Korea also is one of Protestant denominations.
+Unlike other Protestant denominations in Korea, it is influenced by Commonwealth realms such as Church of England, Scottish Episcopal Church, Anglican Church of Canada, Anglican Church of Australia, Anglican Church in Aotearoa, New Zealand and Polynesia rather than North American missionaries.
+They concentrate on harmonisation of Traditional Korean Architecture and European Architecture such as Ganghwa Anglican Church and usually invest on School and supporting minorities such as labourers and LGBT in Korea.